 "We just cannot understand how David could do that!"
-This is usually a moral judgment also.
-Translated into what we mean, we are saying: "I could never do such a thing!
+This is usually a moral judgment, also.
+Translated into what we really mean, we are saying: "I could never do such a thing!
 It is unthinkable!"
 This is what Peter said: "I could never deny thee!"

-We loudly proclaim our pious shock.
-That's just a back-handed way of giving ourselves a boost.
+We loudly proclaim our pious shock, which is just a backhanded way of giving ourselves a lift in self-esteem.
 It's unconscious self-glorification.

-Perhaps it would be more profitable to turn the light inward upon ourselves: Why cannot we understand how human beings can grievously stumble?
+Perhaps it would be more profitable to turn the light inward on ourselves: why cannot we "understand" how poor weak human beings can grievously stumble?
 Are we so perfect?

-We should have no difficulty in understanding how any sin or weakness could occur, except for constant vigilance and prayer.
-Our difficulty-our marvel-should be to understand the greatness of God's mercy and patience and love toward constantly erring man.
+Our difficulty-our marvel-should be to understand the greatness of God's mercy and patience and love toward constantly-erring man.